A zoo has been trying to pair two pandas for 10 years. When the coronavirus closed the zoo, the pandas finally

 “We hope to share some wonderful pregnancy news with Hong Kongers this year and further contribute to the conservation of this vulnerable species,” said Boos.

 If Ying Ying is pregnant, the gestation period of giant pandas varies between 72 and 324 days.
-The zoo said it would share more updates on its journey to the maternity ward once again.
+The zoo said it would share information about its journey to the once-known maternity hospital.